 When you apply for a job using Facebook, the information in your “About” section is visible to the employer.
 Here’s what you want them to see:

-Begin Preparing Your Facebook Profile For Job Search
+How To Clean Up Facebook For Job Search

 This pulls information from various parts of your profile (which you can edit and change who can view).

 Work and Education